Guide · 13 minute read

 The window that matters.
 Responding within five minutes makes you 100x more likely to reach a lead than responding after 30 minutes.

-SMS beats email not because it is fancier, but because it interrupts.
+SMS beats email because it interrupts at the moment a callback still matters.
 A phone notification while someone is between appointments gets answered.
 An email in a tab does not.

 Option 1: Zapier + your form plugin